Sanford Hall on March 23 after an $18 million renovation to its interior and exterior. Click on the image for a full

-Sanford Hall is one of several major construction projects underway or being planned over the next three to five years at Appalachian State University to enhance the Appalachian Experience.
+Sanford Hall is one of several major construction projects underway at Appalachian State University to enhance the Appalachian Experience.

 The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It will benefit students, academics and the community.

 Built in 1968, Sanford Hall is structurally sound and meets the basic safety codes established in the late 1960s, but it needs renovation to outdated HVAC, electrical and fire suppression systems, air conditioning, classrooms and office space.
 The $18 million renovation is expected to extend the life of the building by as much as 40 years.

 The renovated Sanford Hall will house the Department of English and feature improved classrooms and larger offices, as well as more common areas and collaborative workspace for students.
 The Department of Languages, Literatures and Cultures, which also had been in the building, will remain in the renovated L.S.
 Dougherty Hall, where it moved during summer 2019.

 In October 2018, the UNC Board of Governors authorized $18 million for the project.
 LS3P Associates and Stanford White Engineering were selected for the project’s design.
 Work on the building began in summer 2019 and was expected to last until spring semester 2021.

 The renovation work began with the replacement of 464 windows for energy savings and continued with the interior framing of 53 faculty and adjunct offices, 25 classrooms and a computer lab, followed by electrical and plumbing work.
-Stone veneer and masonry work on the existing building was completed during the summer.
-This fall, brick masonry continues on the two elevator shafts that have been added to the building.
+Stone veneer and masonry work on the existing building was completed during summer 2020.
+Last fall, brick masonry continued on the two elevator shafts that were added to the building.